The Original Kings of Comedy: Box office

 The Original Kings of Comedy was produced on an estimated $3,000,000 budget.
 On its opening weekend, it grossed a total of $11,053,832 on only 847 screens, averaging to about $13,051 per venue and ranking as the second highest-grossing film that weekend behind only The Cell.
 It eventually grossed a total of $38,168,022 at the box offices.

 Home media

-This film was released on VHS and DVD on February 27, 2001 and distributed by Paramount Home Video.
+This film was released on VHS and DVD on February 27, 2001, and distributed by Paramount Home Entertainment.
 Bonus features on the DVD include the music video "#1 Stunna" by Big Tymers, Kings On The Town featurette, and bonus scenes.

 Soundtrack

-A soundtrack containing performances from the film and hip hop was released on August 22, 2000 by Universal Records.
+A soundtrack containing performances from the film and hip hop was released on August 22, 2000, by Universal Records.
 It peaked at #50 on the Billboard 200 and #15 on the Top R&B/Hip-Hop Albums.